Project Development Specification: How To Write the Right One

 Example:

-Non-functional requirements define performance, scalability, maintainability, product security, and other criteria.
+Non-functional requirements define key considerations such as performance, scalability, maintainability, product security, and other criteria.

 Requirements for the development process can be presented in several paragraphs and describe work stages, components, and software tools to be used.